Green Guru LLC Irrigation & Landscape Lighting

 Maintenance checklist

-• Clean lenses and remove mulch growth that blocks light
+• Clean lenses and trim mulch or growth that blocks output.

 Our standard stack: contractor-grade fixtures designed for easy installs and long-term serviceability (we often build with Alliance Outdoor Lighting), plus energy-efficient, long-lasting LED lamps when upgrades are needed (Brilliance LED is a common fit for retrofit work), and waterproof splice discipline using connector systems from brands like King Innovation.